 Besides her parents and husband, Elmer, Wilma was preceded in death by her brothers, Robert (Rose) Gorley and Richard (Ann) Gorley; sister-in-law, Dorothy (Ervin) Meyer, and great-grandson, Michael Schulz.

-Survivors include her brother, Howard (Diane) Burns; sons, Mike (Rita) Schulz, and Robert (Suzi) Schulz; grandchildren, Brian (Lynn) Schulz and their children, Taylor and Trevin; Evan Schulz; Ashley (Scott) Schulz Bruckner and their children, Caleb, McKenzie, and Oliver; Bri (Bruce) Schulz Nelson; and Seth (Antona) Schulz; along with many loving nephews, nieces and cousins.
+Survivors include her brother, Howard (Diane) Burns; sons, Mike (Rita) Schulz, and Robert (Suzi) Schulz; grandchildren, Brian (Lynn) Schulz and their children, Taylor and Trevin; Evan Schulz; Ashley (Scott) Schulz Bruckner and their children, Caleb, McKenzie, Oliver and Chloe; Bri (Bruce) Schulz Nelson; and Seth (Antona) Schulz; along with many loving nephews, nieces and cousins.

 Williams Funeral Home